PureParsa/task-manager-api/README.md

 - Form Requests for all validation — keeps controllers clean and focused
 - Scoped route model binding to guarantee a list/card actually belongs to the board/list in the URL, not just any record with that ID
 - Single `BoardPolicy` reused across Board, List, and Card controllers — lists and cards inherit ownership from their parent board
-- API Resources to control the exact JSON response shape and prevent sensitive fields (like `user_id` internals or password hashes) from leaking
+- API Resources to control the exact JSON response shape and prevent sensitive fields (like password hashes) from leaking
+- Move-card endpoint validates that the destination list belongs to the same board, preventing a card from being moved into another user's board
 - Pest feature tests cover authentication, CRUD operations, validation, and authorization (ownership) for every resource